1987 Australian Grand Prix

 The 1987 Australian Grand Prix was a Formula One motor race held at Adelaide on 15 November 1987.
 It was the sixteenth and final race of the 1987 Formula One World Championship.

-The 82-lap race was won by Austrian driver Gerhard Berger, who started from pole position and led every lap in his Ferrari.
+The 82-lap race was won by Austrian driver Gerhard Berger, who started from pole position, achieved the fastest lap and led every lap in his Ferrari, earning him his only grand chelem in his career.
+The win would end up being the last Ferrari win during team founder Enzo Ferrari's life, who would die in August of the following year.
 Brazilian Ayrton Senna finished second in his Lotus-Honda but was subsequently disqualified, thus promoting Berger's Italian teammate Michele Alboreto to second and the Benetton-Ford of Belgian Thierry Boutsen to third.

 Background

 Nigel Mansell was still recovering from his accident in the previous race in Japan and so Riccardo Patrese, who had already signed for Williams to partner Mansell in 1988, was given permission by Brabham owner Bernie Ecclestone to stand in for the Briton in this race; he was replaced at Brabham by Formula 3000 champion Stefano Modena, making his Formula One debut.